Blue Color Codes: Top 10 Tech Brand Blues & HEX Palettes

 Intelligence & Communication

 Blue stimulates the mind rather than the body.
 It's associated with intelligence, wisdom, and clear communication.
-This makes it perfect for educational platforms, consulting services, and knowledge-sharing apps.
+That makes it a good fit for educational platforms, consulting services, and knowledge-sharing apps.

 Calm & Focus